cltl/cltl.github.io/docs/research/event-detection-and-coreference.md

 * [TimeMLEventTrigger](https://github.com/cltl/TimeMLEventTrigger)
 * [TripleEvaluation](https://github.com/cltl/TripleEvaluation): This program evaluates text mining output from text on the basis of a triple representation.

-## Coreference
+## Event coreference

 * [coreference-evaluation](https://github.com/cltl/coreference-evaluation): Evaluation package for event coreference using the reference-scorer
 * [EventCoreference](https://github.com/cltl/EventCoreference): Compares descriptions of events within and across documents to decide if they refer to the same events.
+Also converts NAF to GRASP-RDF and SEM-RDF.
 * [reference-coreference-scorers](https://github.com/cltl/reference-coreference-scorers): This is the reference implementation of commonly used coreference metrics.
 * [sem10scorer-stability](https://github.com/cltl/sem10scorer-stability): Testing the stability of sem10scorer